Build Your List

 Best Laughs! – The Archives

 On June 6th, 2024 I started a 3x a week newsletter called Best Laughs.
-It’s a collection of videos from late-night comics (Colbert, Kimmel, Meyers, SNL, The Daily Show, stuff from my brother, Dan, and whatever else the tide washed ashore).
+It’s a collection of videos from late-night comics (Colbert, Kimmel, Meyers, SNL, The Daily Show, stuff from my brother, Dan, and whatever else the tide washes ashore).
 It’s probably the most complete collection of lefty political humor from the period leading up to the election and now, ongoing.

 Laughter.
 We have laughter, and as Greg Browne wrote: Trump Can’t Have That.